pypeaday/olivet-davinci-resolve-automation/README.md

     * **Make sure the timeline starts at 0 seconds...default is an hour for some reason - this messes up the exported subtitle files**
 4. Tune in DaVinci then export subtitles to `./lyrics/04-done/{songname}.srt` (I don't think keeping dates in the done folder matters...)
 5. Render?
+6. Actually - then I use the individual timelines to create the separate mp4 files that Kayla needs

 ## Subtitle settings

+> TODO: Figure out setting these as deafult track style for subtitles

 font: CMG Sans
 size: 65